AdobeDocs/marketo.en/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/define-segment-rules.md

    >[!NOTE]
    >
-   >The "SFDC Type" and "Microsoft Type" filters are currently not supported in segmentation smart&nbsp;lists.
+   >The "SFDC Type" and "Microsoft Type" filters are currently not supported in segmentation smart lists.

 1. Fill appropriate values for the filters.